SquadcastHub/squadcasthub.github.io/pages/mydoc/msteams.md

 **(1)** Download the MS Teams app bundle by clicking on one of these links.

-For US app bundle: <a href="../../resources/squadcast_msteams.zip">download link</a>
+MS Teams app bundle for the US data center: <a href="../../resources/squadcast_msteams.zip">download link</a>

-For EU app bundle: <a href="https://github.com/SquadcastHub/squadcasthub.github.io/blob/main/bundles/microsoft-teams/Squadcast-EU-1.4.0.zip?raw=true">download link</a>
+MS Teams app bundle for the EU data center: <a href="https://github.com/SquadcastHub/squadcasthub.github.io/blob/main/bundles/microsoft-teams/Squadcast-EU-1.4.0.zip?raw=true">download link</a>

 **(2)** Navigate to the **Apps** section